gottingen/turbo/docs/source/en/api/simd/data_transfer.rst

    :project: turbo-docs
    :content-only:

-The following empty types are used for tag dispatching:
+There are two empty types are used for tag dispatching see :ref:`turbo_alignment_tag`.

-.. doxygenstruct:: turbo::simd::aligned_mode
-   :project: turbo-docs

-.. doxygenstruct:: turbo::simd::unaligned_mode
-   :project: turbo-docs